utk7arsh/utk7arsh/README.md

 ### 🧐 Research
 - Graduate Research Assistant at [TrustML](https://trustml.github.io/), working on my dream inter-discipline of AI i.e. Robotics.
 Will have some updates rolling out soon.
--  Undergraduate Student Researcher at [Scalable Analytics Institute lab](https://scai.cs.ucla.edu/) currently working on CV projects like trying to improve glaucoma detection through contrastive learning, fine tuning SAM models to improve segmentation and exploring knowledge transfer in other vision models.
-See my paper on information extraction and text systhesis generation [here](https://arxiv.org/pdf/2305.15090)
+-  Undergraduate Student Researcher at [Scalable Analytics Institute lab](https://scai.cs.ucla.edu/) where I worked on CV projects like trying to improve glaucoma detection through contrastive learning, fine tuning SAM models to improve segmentation and exploring knowledge transfer in other vision models.
+See my paper contribution on information extraction and text systhesis generation [here](https://arxiv.org/pdf/2305.15090)
 - Former research assistant at [Amazon Science](https://www.amazon.science/) and [Peng's Language Understanding & Synthesis Lab
 ](https://violetpeng.github.io/group/) working on computational humor in LLMs
 - Former research assistant at the [Brain and AI lab at UCLA (The Roychowdhury Group)](https://www.vwaniroychowdhury.com) where I learnt what does ML research mean